- Main Campus Classroom Capacities

-To align with guidance from the U.S. Centers for Disease Control and Prevention and state regulations, all students, faculty, staff and visitors will be required to wear a face covering inside University buildings and in any situation where social distancing is difficult.
+In accordance with state mandates and federal CDC guidance, the University is requiring that all students, faculty, staff and visitors wear a face covering over the nose and mouth inside all University buildings, outside when at an organized gathering, and in any situation where social distancing is difficult.
 This directive will be updated regularly and is available for you to review.

 Students needing an accommodation should contact Educational Counseling and Disabilities Services.

 Employees needing an accommodation should contact Human Resources.

 Ferris State University is asking everyone to accept the responsibility of protecting themselves and others.